 The NHS has officially named gambling as a key public health issue on their long-term plan, and the Gambling Commission has also just approved a new 3-year strategy.
 With the goal of alleviating the epidemic, the strategy will involve improving education, prevention, treatment accessibility, and adding restrictions.

 Because education and awareness is crucial, there is hope that more attention will be brought to problem gambling after Public Health England releases a report.
 Expected in 2020, it is hoped that it will provide great insight into gambling’s effects on public health.

 Improve Access to Treatment

 Making treatment more accessible is also a large priority.
-GPs and other care provides need to understand gambling addiction and be able to refer patients to the right services.
+GPs and other care providers need to understand gambling addiction and be able to refer patients to the right services.
 Furthermore, due to the large level of comorbidity, anyone being treated for gambling addiction should also be evaluated for other psychological problems.

-Because of the rise in problem gambling among young adults, the NHS is expanding their National Problem Gambling Clinic to cater to those age 13-25.
+Because of the rise in problem gambling among young adults, the NHS is expanding their National Problem Gambling Clinic to cater to those aged 13-25.
 The specialist service are first set to open in London, followed by Manchester, Leeds, Sunderland, and hopefully other cities later on.